ava-dn/avas_2025/navigation/blog.md

 Pair Showcase

 Anytime in Sprint 1 is time to show accomplishments to teacher.

 The last week of the Spring there will be a formal live review meeting.

-Aug 16, 2023